Angular-Dynamic-Hooks/ngx-dynamic-hooks/projects/ngx-dynamic-hooks/README.md

 Just register the parser with the library as in other examples and that's it!
 All `<a>`-elements that point to internal urls will now automatically replaced by `[DynamicRouterLinkComponent]`s.

 Have a look at the full, working example in this [Stackblitz](https://stackblitz.com/edit/ngx-dynamic-hooks-customparserenclosed).

-**Note:** If you copy this example for your own apps, make sure to adjust the `domainName`-regex accordingly.

 ## 8. Trivia